brightspot/react-examples/headless-preview/README.md

 #### JS Classes Files:

-- `Page.ts`: the class that contains the business logic (fields, etc)
+- `Course.ts`: the class that contains the business logic (fields, etc)
   - ` @Indexed({ unique: true })`: This decorator makes it possible to query for data using the specified field
   - `@Note`: Add information for a field with this decorator
   - `getPreviewTypes`: specify Preview Types and the url the Preview Types will use.
-- `PagesViewModel`: the class that enables querying for all pages
+- `CoursesViewModel`: the class that enables querying for all courses
-- `PageViewModel.ts`: the class that contains logic requirements needed for the view (the frontend application)
+- `CourseViewModel.ts`: the class that contains logic requirements needed for the view (the frontend application)
   - getter functions determine what fields will be included in the schema.
-- `LearningFunEndpoint.ts`: the class that creates a custom Content Delivery Endpoint.
+- `HeadlessPreviewEndpoint.ts`: the class that creates a custom Content Delivery Endpoint.
 It implements `Singleton` to specify that there is only one instance of this endpoint.
 It has the following configurations:
   - `getPaths`: specify the path(s) to send HTTP requests to (this path is added to `app/.env`)
   - `getQueryEntryFields`: use the View Model class to determine the schema for the custom endpoint
   - `updateCorsConfiguration`: permit cross-origin resource sharing (CORS) to enable requests from localhost
   - `getAccessOption`: implicit access so an API key is not required

 The key in this example to seeing the preview update while editing content in Brightspot is to use the previewId that Brightspot assigns to content.
 By adding a check for the previewId in the front-end application, you can either use the route or the previewId to display content.
-In this example, `http://localhost:3000/previewpage` is used in the `Page.ts` file (JS Class), but you can add any name after `http://localhost:3000`.
+In this example, `http://localhost:3000/previewpage` is used in the `Course.ts` file (JS Class), but you can add any name after `http://localhost:3000`.
 Brightspot will use the `previewId` instead of the `title`.
 Navigate to `app/src/index.ts` to review the routing, and to `app/src/components/Page/index.ts` to see how the `previewId` is used.

 ## Try it yourself